Eleanor Hadley: Early education

 Eleanor Martha Hadley was born July 17, 1916, in Seattle, Washington to parents Homer and Margaret Hadley.
 Homer Hadley was a locally famous civil engineer and later the namesake of the Homer M. Hadley Memorial Bridge spanning part of Lake Washington.
 Margaret Hadley was a teacher who specialized in preschool education and the education of children with disabilities.
 Growing up, Hadley's family was relatively well off.

 After graduating from Seattle's Franklin High School in 1934, Hadley enrolled at Mills College in Oakland, California.
 While a student at Mills, she participated in the nascent Japan–America Student Conferences, attending the program's 1935 conference in Portland, Oregon and its 1936 conference in Japan, the latter as the Mills College delegate.
 Hadley's interest in international affairs continued, and she attended a conference of the International Relations Club at Mills College in 1937.
 Hadley graduated from Mills in 1938 with a degree in politics, economics, and philosophy.

 Hadley received a fellowship from Tokyo Imperial University which financed a stay in Tokyo from 1938 to 1940, during which time she also traveled extensively in Japan and China.
-In addition to being one of the few Americans to have studied in Japan before the outbreak of war between the United States and Japan, Hadley was also among the earliest Westerners to go to Nanjing after the Nanjing Massacre three years earllier.
+In addition to being one of the few Americans to have studied in Japan before the outbreak of war between the United States and Japan, Hadley was also among the earliest Westerners to go to Nanjing after the Nanjing Massacre three years earlier.
 After returning to the United States, Hadley continued her education at Radcliffe College (at the time a coordinate institution through which women could attend classes at Harvard University, which only admitted male students), enrolling there in 1941 to seek a doctorate in economics.